|Member Only Innovation Webinars|

 Monday, April 24, 2017 11:00 am Eastern Time (-04:00 GMT)

 Wildland Urban Interface Fires – Emerging Challenges for FPEs

 presented by Nelson Bryner, Leader – Wildland Urban Interface Fire Group, National Institute of Standards and Technology (NIST)

 Over 46 million homes in 70,000 communities are at risk of wildland-urban interface (WUI) fires, which has destroyed an average of 3000 structures annually over the last decade and is rapidly growing.
 Within the last 100 years in the U.S., six of the top 10 most damaging single fire events involving structures were WUI fires.
 In 2003, southern California fires destroyed over 3600 homes in 2003, and in 2007 southern California fires destroyed an additional 2200 homes, displaced residents of over 300,000 homes, and resulted in over $1.8 B in insured losses.
 In 2012-2013 over 1000 homes were destroyed from three fires in Colorado.
 Annual costs for WUI fires are estimated at over $14B (2009).
 Emerging challenges for engineers include 1) lack of fire loss data specific to WUI, 2) a limited ability to identify the vulnerabilities of structures and communities to WUI fire, 3) uncharacterized exposure to firebrands, 4) limited science to understand interaction of fire, weather, and terrain, and 5) fire codes that do not adequately address firebrand ignition.
 FPEs will need to address each of these challenges in order to improve the fire resilience of communities exposed to WUI wildland fires.
-The link to register is available in the Member Resources section.
+The link to register is available here.